How long does minced garlic last? Once you've peeled cloves of garlic, they can be refrigerated for a maximum of three weeks.

 Minced garlic versus cloves

-- 1 tsp of minced garlic equals one clove
+- 1 teaspoon of minced garlic equals one clove

-- 2 tsp of minced garlic equals two cloves
+- 2 teaspoon of minced garlic equals two cloves

-- 1 tbsp of minced garlic equals three cloves
+- 1 tablespoon of minced garlic equals three cloves

 - 2 tbsps of minced garlic equals six cloves